Independent Broad-based Anti-corruption Commission: Stuart Bateson

 In 2019, Victoria Police Commander Stuart Bateson was charged with leaking confidential information from IBAC to a junior police officer contrary.
 Bateson was found guilty on 25 June 2021 and sentenced in August 2021 when he was fined $6,000 without a conviction being recorded.

 Wayne Dean

-In May 2022, IBAC held hearings into Detective Sergeant Wayne Dean from Victoria Police examining allegations of misconduct and the appropriateness of some of his relationships such as Dean's relationship that with Mick Gatto which included the gift of tickets with a face value of $4,400 and Dean giving evidence at Gotto's trial for the murder of Andrew "Benji" Veniamin.
-Dean claimed that he did not know until 2016 that Gobbo had an extensive criminal history and admitted that he should have registered Gatto as a "declarable association" indicating that a conflict of interest may arise.
+In May 2022, IBAC held hearings into Detective Sergeant Wayne Dean from Victoria Police examining allegations of misconduct and the appropriateness of some of his relationships such as Dean's relationship with Mick Gatto which included the gift of tickets with a face value of $4,400 and Dean giving evidence at Gatto's trial for the murder of Andrew "Benji" Veniamin.
+Dean claimed that he did not know until 2016 that Gatto had an extensive criminal history and admitted that he should have registered Gatto as a "declarable association" indicating that a conflict of interest may arise.
 Dean admitted to accepting cash from debt collector Bill Meletsis and misusing his position as a police officer to pressure debtors to pay and is being investigated for unauthorised access to and distribution of materials from police systems.